PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :** I continue solving the project in Alteryx.
 I also read an interesting link about what is the Difference Between Test and Validation Datasets https://machinelearningmastery.com/difference-test-validation-datasets/

 **Thoughts :** I continue with the challenge of #sg_python_community with files.

+## Day 44 : January 22 , 2020 | Study Jam

+**Today's Progress :** As a volunteer today I was working on material for Study Jam, specifically to support lesson 1 The analytical problem

+**Thoughts :** I am looking forward to all the Study Jam activities, which is a great opportunity.
+I continue with the challenge of #sg_python_community with files.